 Admission decisions are made by the Program Committee, on the basis of:

-• The student’s academic record
+• The student’s academic record.

-• Three letters of support and recommendation
+• Three letters of support and recommendation.

 Characteristics of Qualified Applicants

-• A junior or senior who plans to complete the program immediately following graduation or concurrently with their final undergraduate year
+• A junior or senior who plans to complete the program immediately following graduation or concurrently with their final undergraduate year.

-Students with a GPA below the minimum requirement will be considered under special circumstances if a strong commitment to research is demonstrated.
+• Students with a GPA below the minimum requirement will be considered under special circumstances if a strong commitment to research is demonstrated.

-• A research mentor and research project.
+The research mentor and research project:

-Students wishing to apply to this program must select a Spring matriculation date.
-All participants will be admitted in the Spring term of their application in order to transition to either a MS student or a BS/MS student in the Fall prior to their graduation.
+All participants will be admitted in the Spring term of their application, and they will transition to either an MS student or a BS/MS student in the Fall prior to their graduation.

 There is no fee to apply.
 Make sure to select the appropriate option when completing the application form so the fee is waived.